Reflect on your 2024 year in code

 This guide explains this concept in vanilla Git.
 For Graphite documentation, see our CLI docs.

-Below are the core Git commands for deleting different types of branches:
+Below are the core Git (and Graphite) commands for deleting different types of branches:

-Local branches are branches that exist in your local repository stored directly on your machine.
-Local branches are where you make your changes before pushing them to the remote branch.
-Replace <branch-name> with the name of the branch you want to delete.
+Local branches exist in your repository stored directly on your machine.
+These are where you make changes before pushing them to a remote repository.
+Replace <branch_name> with the name of the branch you want to delete.

 Terminal